gideonpeters/SmellyClasses/code-generation-and-evaluation/README.md

 ## Benchmark Dataset

+We forked part of this repository from the [ClassEval repo](https://github.com/FudanSELab/ClassEval).

-We manually build ClassEval of 100 class-level Python coding tasks, consists of 100 classes and 412 methods, and average 33.1 test cases per class.
+Previous work has manually build ClassEval of 100 class-level Python coding tasks, consists of 100 classes and 412 methods, and average 33.1 test cases per class.

 For 100 class-level tasks, diversity is maintained by encompassing these tasks over a wide spectrum of topics, including *Management Systems*, *Data Formatting*, *Mathematical Operations*, *Game Development*, *File Handing*, *Database Operations* and *Natural Language Processing*.